jgreener64/pdb-benchmarks/README.md

 The PDB files can be downloaded to directory `pdbs` by running `source tools/download_pdbs.sh` from this directory.
 If you have all the software installed, and compiled where applicable, you can use the script `tools/run_benchmarks.sh` from this directory to run the benchmarks.
 The mean over a number of runs is taken for each benchmark to obtain the values below.

-Benchmarks were carried out on a 3.1 GHz Intel Core i7 processor with 16 GB 1867 MHz DDR3 RAM.
-The operating system was Mac OS X Yosemite 10.10.5.
+Benchmarks were carried out on an Intel Xeon CPU E5-1620 v3 3.50GHz x 8 processor with 32 GB 2400 MHz DDR4 RAM.
+The operating system was CentOS v7.4.1708.
 Time is the elapsed time.

 ## Software

-* [BioJulia](https://biojulia.github.io/Bio.jl/) master branch running on Julia v0.5.0 (times measured after JIT compilation)
+* [BioJulia](https://github.com/BioJulia/BioStructures.jl) v0.2.0 branch running on Julia v0.6.0 (times measured after JIT compilation)
-* [MIToS](https://github.com/diegozea/MIToS.jl) v1.2.3 running on Julia v0.4.6 (times measured after JIT compilation)
+* [MIToS](https://github.com/diegozea/MIToS.jl) v2.1.1 running on Julia v0.6.0 (times measured after JIT compilation)
-* [Biopython](http://biopython.org/wiki/Biopython) v1.66 running on Python v2.7.11
+* [Biopython](http://biopython.org/wiki/Biopython) v1.71 running on Python v3.6.2
-* [ProDy](http://prody.csb.pitt.edu/) v1.7 running on Python v2.7.11
+* [ProDy](http://prody.csb.pitt.edu/) v1.10.7 running on Python v3.6.2
-* [MDAnalysis](http://www.mdanalysis.org/) v0.15.0 running on Python v2.7.11
+* [MDAnalysis](http://www.mdanalysis.org/) v0.18.0 running on Python v3.6.2
-* [Bio3D](http://thegrantlab.org/bio3d/index.php) v2.2-2 running on R v3.2.2
+* [Bio3D](http://thegrantlab.org/bio3d/index.php) v2.3-4 running on R v3.5.0
-* [Rpdb](https://cran.r-project.org/web/packages/Rpdb/index.html) v2.2 running on R v3.2.2
+* [Rpdb](https://cran.r-project.org/web/packages/Rpdb/index.html) v2.3 running on R v3.5.0
-* [BioPerl](http://bioperl.org/index.html) v1.6.924 running on Perl v5.18.2
+* [BioPerl](http://bioperl.org/index.html) v1.007002 running on Perl v5.16.3
-* [BioRuby](http://bioruby.org/) v1.5.0 running on Ruby v2.0.0
+* [BioRuby](http://bioruby.org/) v1.5.1 running on Ruby v2.0.0
-* [Victor](http://protein.bio.unipd.it/victor/index.php/Main_Page) v1.0 compiled with g++ v6.1.0
+* [Victor](http://protein.bio.unipd.it/victor/index.php/Main_Page) v1.0 compiled with g++ v4.8.5
-* [ESBTL](http://esbtl.sourceforge.net/index.html) v1.0-beta01 compiled with g++ v6.1.0
+* [ESBTL](http://esbtl.sourceforge.net/index.html) v1.0-beta01 compiled with g++ v4.8.5

 ## Comparison